One person dead following 'utility-type vehicle' crash in Aiken County

 The S.C.
 Highway Patrol believes a "utility-type vehicle" flipped on Brier Patch Lane — a county road near Herndon Dairy Road and Glenwood Drive — between 11 p.m. and midnight Monday.

-A passenger was thrown from the vehicle, Master Trooper Brian Lee reported, and is now dead.
-Aiken County Coroner Darryl Ables said the person died on-scene from blunt force trauma.
+A passenger was thrown from the vehicle, Master Trooper Brian Lee said, and died on-scene from blunt force trauma, according to Aiken County Coroner Darryl Ables.

+The coroner as of Tuesday evening had not publicly reported who the person was.

 A multidisciplinary investigations team is working the case, Lee said.